 We refer to our Series A redeemable convertible preferred stock, Series A-1 redeemable convertible preferred stock, Series B redeemable convertible preferred stock and Series C redeemable convertible preferred stock as our convertible preferred stock in this prospectus, as well as for financial reporting purposes and in the financial tables included in this prospectus, as more fully explained in Note 8 to our audited consolidated financial statements.
-In this prospectus (as well as for financial reporting purposes and in the financial tables included in this prospectus as more fully described in Note 8 to our audited consolidated financial statements), we refer to our outstanding warrants as warrants to purchase shares of redeemable convertible preferred stock and common stock.

-Certain of our existing investors, including those affiliated with certain of our directors, have indicated an interest in purchasing an aggregate of up to approximately \$15.0 million in shares of our common stock in this offering at the initial public offering price and on the same terms as the other purchasers in this offering.
+In this prospectus (as well as for financial reporting purposes and in the financial tables included in this prospectus as more fully described in Note 8 to our audited consolidated financial statements), we refer to our outstanding warrants as warrants to purchase shares of redeemable convertible preferred stock and common stock.Certain of our existing investors, including those affiliated with certain of our directors, have indicated an interest in purchasing an aggregate of up to approximately \$15.0 million in shares of our common stock in this offering at the initial public offering price and on the same terms as the other purchasers in this offering.
 However, because indications of interest are not binding agreements or commitments to purchase, these investors may determine to purchase more, fewer or no shares in this offering, or the underwriters could determine to sell more, fewer or no shares to any of these investors.
 The underwriters will receive the same underwriting discounts and commissions on any shares of common stock purchased by these investors as they will on any other shares of common stock sold to the public in this offering.

-The number of shares of common stock that will be outstanding after this offering is based on 24,024,068 shares of common stock outstanding, assuming the conversion of all of our outstanding shares of convertible preferred stock and the automatic net exercise of outstanding warrants to purchase shares of convertible preferred stock and common stock as of December 31, 2018, in each case into common stock upon completion of this offering, at the assumed initial public offering price of \$16.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and excludes:
+The number of shares of common stock that will be outstanding after this offering is based on 24,228,959 shares of common stock outstanding, assuming the conversion of all of our outstanding shares of convertible preferred stock and the automatic net exercise of outstanding warrants to purchase shares of convertible preferred stock and common stock as of December 31, 2018, in each case into common stock upon completion of this offering, at the initial public offering price of \$20.00 per share, and excludes:

-- 4,364,377 shares of our common stock issuable upon the exercise of options to purchase shares of our common stock outstanding as of December 31, 2018, with a weighted-average exercise price of \$3.79 per share; - 32,950 shares of our common stock issuable upon the exercise of options to purchase shares of our common stock granted after December 31, 2018, with a weighted-average exercise price of \$11.29 per share; and - 2,775,939 shares of common stock reserved for future grants under our stock-based compensation plans, consisting of: - 24,939 shares of common stock reserved for future grants under our 2007 Stock Plan, which shares will be added to the shares to be reserved under our 2019 Equity Incentive Plan, which will become effective immediately prior to the effective date of this registration statement; - 2,317,000 shares of common stock reserved for future grants under our 2019 Equity Incentive Plan, which will become effective immediately prior to the effective date of this registration statement, including 654,785 shares of our common stock issuable upon the exercise of options to purchase shares of our common stock granted to certain of our executive officers, directors and new employees pursuant to our 2019 Equity Incentive Plan, with a grant date of the effective date of this registration statement and with an exercise price equal to the initial public offering price; and - 434,000 shares of common stock reserved for future issuance under our 2019 Employee Stock Purchase Plan, which will become effective immediately prior to the effective date of this registration statement.
+- 4,364,377 shares of our common stock issuable upon the exercise of options to purchase shares of our common stock outstanding as of December 31, 2018, with a weighted-average exercise price of \$3.79 per share; - 32,950 shares of our common stock issuable upon the exercise of options to purchase shares of our common stock granted after December 31, 2018, with a weighted-average exercise price of \$11.29 per share; and - 2,775,939 shares of common stock reserved for future grants under our stock-based compensation plans, consisting of: - 24,939 shares of common stock reserved for future grants under our 2007 Stock Plan, which shares will be added to the shares to be reserved under our 2019 Equity Incentive Plan; - 2,317,000 shares of common stock reserved for future grants under our 2019 Equity Incentive Plan, including 654,792 shares of our common stock issuable upon the exercise of options to purchase shares of our common stock granted to certain of our executive officers, directors and new employees pursuant to our 2019 Equity Incentive Plan, with a grant date of April 3, 2019, and with an exercise price equal to \$20.00 per share; and - 434,000 shares of common stock reserved for future issuance under our 2019 Employee Stock Purchase Plan.